fchollet/ARC-AGI/Tasks.md

 9. mono-color stripes to multi-color - grey to rbgy
 12. complete with stripes - fill the strip horizontal or verticle with the corresponding color
 15. stripes - color map
 20. Simpliplification - each segment is reduced to one square.
 27. Pickup 2 colors and generate fixed shape using both colors.
 30. Trim the squares to minimum
 52. Move shape in particular direction.
 84. Punch holes at the center.
 85. Add four flaps to a square
 94. Surround a square
 97. Hollow out the square/rectangle at the center.
 99. Select the bigger area.
 128. Fill squares with max number of colors appearing in 3x3
 152. Attach the shapes - needs spactial awareness, orientation and matching - change in canvas
 159. Identify shape and change color if it is a +
 177. From a square/rectangle of color strips take the single strip cross-section capturing all the colors - canvas size change
+372. 2xN matrix with 2 color horizontal stripes.
+Transforms to alternating colors in adjacent tiles.

 List of tasks which are not present in the ARC-AGI dataset but similar in style and flavor: